 The OSU Direct Marketing Team provides leadership that enhances the growth of the agricultural industry through research, education and other services that increase direct farm sales of products, services and experiences.

-The team works with farmers, producers and other entrepreneurs; and facilitators such as educators, advocates, agencies, associations, and other organizations.
+The team works with farmers, producers and other entrepreneurs; educators, advocates, agencies, associations, and other organizations.
 Activities include providing convenient educational programs; innovative tools and resources; reliable technical assistance; and applied research.
-Primary activities include an Annual conference, educational resource development and applied research to identify and report the profile, priorities and impacts of direct marketing.
+Primary activities include an Annual Direct Marketing conference, educational resource development and applied research to identify and report the profile, priorities and impacts of direct marketing.
 Immediate outcomes include increased awareness and knowledge of audiences engaged in the program.
-Intermediate outcomes include improved marketing practices of entrepreneurs; improved behavior that supports networking through agencies, associations and events; improved educational and promotional practices of educators and other facilitators.
+Intermediate outcomes include improved marketing practices of entrepreneurs; improved behavior that supports networking through agencies, associations and events; improved educational practices of educators and advocates.
 Long term social and economic impacts result from increasing the connections between consumers-farmers-markets-communities.